commercetools/commercetools-dotnet-core-sdk-v2/otel/README.md

 # OpenTelemetry

 This folder contains a preconfigured docker compose file for local experiments with OpenTelemetry.
-It includes a OpenTelemetry collector, a Jaeger UI, Prometheus and Grafana.
+It includes a OpenTelemetry collector, a Jaeger UI, Prometheus, Grafana, and NewRelic as export target.

 To start it use the following command: